-Investors should note that the Fund will invest principally in FDI.
+Investors should note that the Fund will invest principally in financial derivative instruments ("FDI") for investment purposes and for hedging and efficient portfolio management purposes.
 This may expose the Fund to particular risks involving derivatives.
-Please refer to "Derivatives Risk" in the section of the Prospectus entitled "Risk Factors."
+Please refer to "Derivatives Risk" in the section of the Prospectus entitled "Risk Factors" and see "Borrowing and Leverage; Leverage" below for details of the leverage effect of investing in FDI in this Supplement.